Energy & Utilities

 Aligning Technology With Operational and Business Outcomes

-Leadership in energy and utilities is accountable for outcomes that extend beyond system availability.
-Alignment is achieved when technology decisions support operational integrity, regulatory obligations, and long-term transformation goals.
+Leadership is accountable for outcomes beyond system uptime.
+Alignment comes from how technology supports operations, compliance, and long-term goals.

 This alignment enables: